Simulation of in-ice cosmic ray air shower induced particle cascades: Applications

 It should be noted, however, that the simulations presented in this work assume a constant index of refraction $n$, which might be an oversimplification when considering the upper layers of polar ice sheets.
 Nevertheless, as a first investigation, these results should provide a good order of magnitude indication of the expected radio signal strength.
 A more thorough implementation considering the detailed radio signal propagation inside the top layer of polar ice sheets will be discussed in future work.

 Here we present the first results using the end-point approach.
-We calculate the expected signal for a point-like antenna \SI{150}{m} below the surface of the ice ($z = \SI{-150}{m}$), moved over a horizontal distance of \SI{160}{m} from the point of impact of the shower core on the surface of the ice ($x = \SI{-160}{m}$).
-We use a refractive index of $n=1.52$, a good average for the typical top layer of ice at polar regions, which means the antenna is positioned close to the expected Cherenkov angle.
-Figure \ref{fig:antenna_trace} shows the electric field as seen by the observer.
-We find the radial polarised, bipolar signal associated with Askaryan radiation, reaching a magnitude well above typical detection thresholds of $O(10-100\;\mathrm{\mu V / m})$.
+We calculate the expected signal in point-like antennas of the in-ice cascade for the reference shower, varying the primary energy and zenith angle but keeping the random seeds for the \mbox{\emph{CORSIKA}} simulations fixed and using an azimuth angle $\phi = 0^{\circ}$, as outlined before.
+We use a refractive index of $n=1.52$, a good average for the typical top layer of ice at polar regions.
+Note that the results presented here do not include radio emission created during the propagation of the particle shower through air.

+Figure~\ref{fig:three_traces_comb} shows the three different components of the electric field as seen by the observer, for a primary energy $E_p = \SI{e17}{\eV}$ and zenith angle $\theta = \SI{0}{\degree}$.
+The antenna is placed at a distance $\SI{100}{m}$ from the point of impact of the shower core with the ice surface, in the plane corresponding to an azimuth angle $\phi = 0^{\circ}$.
+The viewing angle of the antenna is varied, as indicated in the figure, where it is defined clockwise with respect to the shower axis, measured from the point of impact on the ice surface.

+The vertical (VPol) and horizontal (HPol) component in the $\phi = 0^{\circ}$ plane show the expected bipolar signal, reaching magnitudes well above typical detection thresholds of $O(100\;\mathrm{\mu V / m})$.
+The changes in the amplitude for the VPol component coincide with similar changes in amplitude of the HPol component, indicating radial polarization.
+As the particles in the cascade are not perfectly contained in the $\phi = 0^{\circ}$ plane, the component perpendicular to this plane (XPol) is non-zero, but significantly smaller than the VPol and HPol components.

+The value for the index of refraction $n = 1.52$ corresponds to a Cherenkov angle of $49.0^{\circ}$.
+However, we see that the amplitude of the observed electrical field is highest around a smaller viewing angle of $46.5^{\circ}$.
+The viewing angle is measured from the point of impact on the ice surface, while most of the radiation is emitted deeper into the ice.
+Therefor, this shift towards a smaller viewing angle is to be expected.
+A viewing angle of $46.5^{\circ}$ measured from the ice surface gives a viewing angle of $49.0^{\circ}$ measured from the point $\SI{5.8}{m}$ down in the ice, which corresponds well with the depth of maximum energy deposit of the shower core shown in Fig~\ref{fig:slice_histo}~and~\ref{fig:radial_histos}.
+This also agrees with the different arrival times of the signals in the antennas.